ballerina-platform/ballerina-spec/beps/lib-file/1501_post_processing_actions.md

 Moving or deleting the file emits a delete event for the source path.
 Every service attached to the listener receives it, and `onDelete` is invoked where declared.

-When several services are attached to the same listener, a remote function of one service may run after an action of another service has already moved or deleted the file.
-The first action to run acts on the file and the others are skipped.
+When several services are attached to the same listener, every service handles the event before the action runs, so each remote function sees the file in place.

 ### 4. Usage examples